realtimshady1/Koalafinder/README.md

 cp libdarknet.so ../Koalafinder/
 ```

-> Build errors attributed to `/bin/sh: 1: nvcc: not found` can be fixed by directing `NVCC=nvcc` to the location of CUDA's NVCC location
+> Build errors attributed to `/bin/sh: 1: nvcc: not found` can be fixed by directing `NVCC=nvcc` to the location of CUDA's NVCC location.
+Usually `nvcc` is stored at `/usr/local/cuda/bin/nvcc`

 ### Config